Country

 COUNTRY OVERVIEW

-After decades of violent conflicts in Sri Lanka and an education system that has failed to build a sense of national identity and social cohesion, a public consensus has emerged that schools should provide opportunities for children and youth to learn to live together peacefully.
-As part of its socialization function, schools organize the acquisition of civic knowledge and the development of democratic attitudes and social behavior.
-However, as an outcome of Sri Lankas´ colonial past, more than 95 percent of public schools are segregated by ethnicity, language, religion and gender.
-These schools have fostered strong group-based identities with limited opportunities for interaction and exchange.
-As a result, stereotypes, resentment and mistrust among different ethno-linguistic groups have been generated, reinforced and perpetuated.
+After decades of violent conflict and an education system that failed to foster a sense of national identity and social cohesion, there has been a growing public consensus in Sri Lanka that schools should offer opportunities for children and young people to learn to live together peacefully.
+As part of their socialisation role, schools are expected to promote civic knowledge, democratic attitudes and socially responsible behaviour.
+However, as a legacy of Sri Lanka’s colonial past, over 95 per cent of public schools have remained segregated by ethnicity, language, religion and gender.
+These divisions have contributed to the development of strong group-based identities, while limiting opportunities for interaction and exchange.
+As a result, stereotypes, mistrust and resentment among different ethno-linguistic groups have been reinforced and perpetuated.

-Since 2005, in order to foster social cohesion and reconciliation among the citizens of Sri Lanka, the German Development Cooperation (GIZ) supports the Ministry of Education in Sri Lanka in the development and implementation of the national policy on education for social cohesion and peace.
-In this context, the Education for Social Cohesion Programme (ESC) was implemented by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+In response to these challenges, and with the aim of promoting social cohesion and reconciliation, German development cooperation supported the Sri Lankan Ministry of Education from 2005 onwards in developing and implementing the national policy on education for social cohesion and peace.
+Within this framework, the Education for Social Cohesion (ESC) programme was implemented by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

-In 2017, the ESC programme, in cooperation with the German Sport University Cologne, developed a concept on “Sport for Social Cohesion and Reconciliation”.
-This concept outlines how sport can be used as a tool to promote social cohesion and how activities can be designed inclusively for people from various social and cultural backgrounds.
-Measures taken within this approach included the development of a professional development programme for PE lecturers and an inter-college programme between the five National Colleges of Education (NCoE) that are specialized in Physical Education (PE).
+In 2017, the ESC programme, in collaboration with the German Sport University Cologne, developed a concept on "Sport for Social Cohesion and Reconciliation".
+This concept outlined how sport could be used as a tool to promote social cohesion and how related activities could be designed to be inclusive of people from diverse social and cultural backgrounds.
+Measures under this approach included the development of a professional training programme for physical education (PE) lecturers and the implementation of an inter-college exchange between the five National Colleges of Education (NCoE) specialising in PE.

-The inter-college programme aimed at the promotion of FairPlay games and non-competitive physical activities to raise awareness of mutual respect, trust, tolerance, cooperation and responsibility as attributes of social cohesion and reconciliation in Sri Lanka.
-Besides the FairPlay games, the inter-college exchange also included a buddy programme that brought students from various ethnic and religious backgrounds together.
+The inter-college programme aimed to promote FairPlay games and non-competitive physical activities to foster mutual respect, trust, tolerance, cooperation and responsibility – all essential attributes of social cohesion and reconciliation in Sri Lanka.
+In addition to the FairPlay activities, the exchange also featured a buddy programme that brought together students from different ethnic and religious communities.

 If you want to have more detailed and/or further information about S4D in the country, please have a look at the following publications.